rahme007/LeetCode-Solved-Problems-/README.md

 Return the resulting array.
 Note that the operations are applied sequentially, not all at once. </li>

 <li> Pr- 209 [C++] Given an array of positive integers nums and a positive integer target, return the minimal length of a subarray whose sum is greater than or equal to target.
-If there is no such subarray, return 0 instead.
+If there is no such subarray, return 0 instead.</li>
+<li> Pr- 142[C++] Given the head of a linked list, return the node where the cycle begins.
+If there is no cycle, return null.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
+Internally, pos is used to denote the index of the node that tail's next pointer is connected to (0-indexed).
+It is -1 if there is no cycle.
+Note that pos is not passed as a parameter.
+Do not modify the linked list</li>
 </ol>